-Following the play test, PC World had a chance to speak to Danger Close Games multiplayer creative director, Kristoffer “Hoffe” Bergqvist, about the game.
+We spoke to Danger Close Games multiplayer creative director, Kristoffer “Hoffe” Bergqvist, about the game's development.

 Danger Close Games multiplayer creative director, Kristoffer “Hoffe” Bergqvist (KB): Our audience really appreciated the new Medal of Honor.
 We got a good response to the authenticity and the close collaboration we had with the special operations community.
 It was a big step for us as a studio, tying all of those contacts together and bringing in together all of the operators that we still work with together.
 It was also during that game that we got hold of the storyline that we tied into Medal of Honor: Warfighter.